I've been placed! What are my next steps?

 Valuable Tips from former exchange students

-- The PE/ODS courses are more than worth the time and money.
+- The Outdoor/Physical Education courses are more than worth the time and money

 - Biology students: sign up for Biology courses right away.
 They fill quickly.